 Organisations that can help:

-You can book in for a private consultation here at Core Medical Clinics in Wakefield, West Yorkshire.
+To access any local help and support networks or you can book in for a private consultation here at Core Medical Clinics in Wakefield, West Yorkshire.